pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 For this form you can see that the user is able to make a choice of what flavor they would like from the drop-down list.
 Once the user selects a flavor, a message is printed to the user interface.
-This message lets the user know flavor they selected.
+This message lets the user know the flavor they selected.

 .. image:: form1.PNG
     :width: 50%